 In addtion, the tuition exemption program does NOT cover:

 All fee-based courses and degree programs, such as the Master of Accounting and the Master of Cybersecurity and Leadership are not covered by tuition exemption.
 Early start courses that begin and end instruction before the first day of the quarter are not covered by tuition exemption.
-In addition, cohort based programs, such as Bachelor of Arts in Social Welfare, Master of Social Welfare and the Doctoral in Educational Leadership are large enrollment majors with no space-availability for tuition exemption.
+In addition, cohort based programs, such as Bachelor of Arts in Social Welfare, Master of Social Work and the Doctoral in Educational Leadership are large enrollment majors with no space-availability for tuition exemption.

 - English 100, 101, 102